farvardin/garvuino/doc/garvuino_manual.md

 # Garvuino

 Thank you for your interest in Garvuino!
-The Garvuino is a PCB board for creating musics, sounds and chiptunes, either through programmation, soundtracker or live recording (midi).
+The Garvuino is a PCB board for creating music, sounds and chiptunes, either through programming, soundtracker or live recording (midi).

 It's open-source hardware, so you can modify, hack, have fun with it without restriction.